-The Company operates under an outsourcing model and has entered into service agreements with related parties within the USAA International group, for the provision of services and human resources to run its insurance operations.
-The compensation programme provided to the outsourced workforce is designed to help attract, retain and motivate high performing employees who will adhere to the highest standards of service, loyalty, honesty, and integrity.
+The Company's compensation programme is designed to help the Company attract, retain and motivate high performing employees who will adhere to the highest standards of service, loyalty, honesty, and integrity.
 The compensation plans are designed to pay for performance, ensure proper risk mitigation, and encourage best practices.